-Ensure that the entity has developed and uses suitability standards for the purchase or replacement of limited long-term care insurance, including, but not limited to:
+Ensure that the entity has developed and uses suitability standards for the purchase or replacement of limited long term care insurance, including, but not limited to:

-- Presentation to the applicant, at or prior to application, of the "Long Term Care Insurance Personal Worksheet" and any other suitability related information requested by the insurer; - Presentation, at the same time as the personal worksheet, of the disclosure form titled "Things You Should Know Before You Buy Long Term Care Insurance"; - Confirm that a completed personal worksheet was returned to the issuer prior to the consideration of the applicant for coverage, except that the personal worksheet need not be returned for sales of employer group long term care insurance to employees and their spouses; and
+- Presentation to the applicant, at or prior to application, of the "Long-Term Care Insurance Personal Worksheet" and any other suitability related information requested by the insurer; - Presentation, at the same time as the personal worksheet, of the disclosure form titled "Things You Should Know Before You Buy Long Term Care Insurance"; - Confirm that a completed personal worksheet was returned to the issuer prior to the consideration of the applicant for coverage, except that the personal worksheet need not be returned for sales of employer group long term care insurance to employees and their spouses; and This paragraph removed by Mary Lou Moran

 • If the issuer has determined that the applicant did not meet its financial suitability standards, confirmation that the insurer informed the applicant that the policy may not be suitable and obtained the applicant's written verification to proceed with the transaction prior to issuance of coverage (using a letter similar to Appendix D of the Long Term Care Insurance Model Regulation #641).
 If the applicant has declined to provide financial information, confirm that the insurer verified the applicant's intent to purchase the coverage by either written verification (using a letter similar to Appendix D of Model #641) or alternative means.
 If an alternative method of verification was used for those who declined to provide financial information, confirm that the insurer has a record of the alternative method used.
+This paragraph removed by Mary Lou Moran

-Develop and use suitability standards and procedures to determine whether the purchase or replacement of limited long-term care insurance is appropriate for the needs of the applicant.
+Develop and use Determine if the entity has developed and uses Changes submitted by Mary Lou Moran suitability standards and procedures to determine whether the purchase or replacement of limited long-term care insurance is appropriate for the needs of the applicant.
 Suitability standards and procedures should include: